t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 Now we know this is technically feasible, we also want:

-- to configure the GPU device so that Kubernetes pods can reliably access it
+- to configure the containers when they start to have access to the devices
-- to control which Kubernetes pod running on the GPU node can access the device
+- to monitor the GPU devices state
 - to control how other pods can be scheduled or not on the same node, as we often want the GPU workload to run as efficiently as possible once scheduled

 ### Enabling pods to access the GPU

-The node and GPU configuration is a shared responsibility between the container runtime level and the Kubernetes control plane.
+The devices and containers configuration is a responsibility shared between the container runtime and Kubernetes infrastructure components.
 This is summarized on the schema below:

 <img markdown="1" src=../../assets/images/k3s-gpu-node/k8s-gpu.png title="Configuring GPUs with Kubernetes" alt="Configuring GPUs with Kubernetes schema" class="img-fluid">